 - KCC’s Industrial Electricity and Electronics brochure

-- KCC’s Electricity and Electronics spring 2018 cost sheet
+- KCC’s Industrial Electricity/Electronics summer 2018 cost sheet

 - Information about Industrial Electricity and Electronics careers